sininen-blue/2526-first-sem/graphics-computing/6plus/day_7.md

 Historically, monitors refreshed at 60Hz, or 60 times a second
 - this was because of the AC frequency in the US
+- were old TV's used the power lines as a timing reference
+- and monitors followed suit

 ---

 ## Display Process

 Now consider a browser window.
-Even though this is being redrawn, the contents are unchanged unless some action takes place that changes the pixels
+Even though this is being redrawn, the contents are *unchanged* unless some *action* takes place that changes the pixels.
+We call these actions `events`

-Note that a browser runs *asynchronously*

 And in our code, it loads all our `html`, `css`, and `js` files, then runs our code when the `onload` event occurs.